Levurmion/ICAC-Scoresheet/README.md

   </tbody>
 </table>

 However, only use these ports for debugging purposes.
-For development, connect to `localhost:8000`.
+For development, connect to `localhost:8001`.
 Both backend and frontend services have been configured to be reverse proxied by NGINX running in a separate container.
-NGINX will serve the frontend pages through the `/app/` path while backend APIs are accessible through `/api/` path.
-This configuration will save us a lot of headache from having to deal with cross-domain authentication as instead of the frontend and backend being served from `localhost:3000` and `localhost:3001` respectively, they will be served instead from `localhost:8000/app/` and `localhost:8000/api/`.
+NGINX will serve the frontend pages through the root `/` path while backend APIs are accessible through `/api/` path.
+This configuration will save us a lot of headache from having to deal with cross-domain authentication as instead of the frontend and backend being served from `localhost:3000` and `localhost:3001` respectively, they will be served instead from `localhost:8001/` and `localhost:8001/api/`.

 Therefore, all client-side API calls should be prefixed with the `/api/` path so that NGINX can proxy the request to the backend service.